sourcegraph/about/blogposts/2021/better-onboarding-prevent-codebase-overwhelm.md

 And that they know this is welcomed and okay.
 Because we’re fully remote at Sourcegraph, we also employ an onboarding buddy system, pairing people who usually aren’t in the same department, which can help measure how your team dynamic fits into the rest of the company.

+Safety extends beyond new engineers.
+Even senior engineers can suffer from impostor syndrome.
+Nearly everyone feels intimidated when diving into a new large codebase.

+Finding the right balance between past experience and new territory is crucial, and organizations that value this should go out of their way to create a welcoming culture and environment.

+For new hires, having a marker for "am I living up to expectations" in the first couple of weeks can ease their worries.
+It's often better to err on the side of having an easier onramp, due to all the pitfalls of onboarding.

+Remember, you hired someone because you thought they were excellent.
+So if they are struggling, you should figure out what might be throwing them off, or revisit your hiring processes if this is happening often.

+It's common for fast-growing startups to experience some churn and attrition, but if this is happening a lot, it's important for someone in the org to be asking these questions and sharing as much learning as they can while respecting individual privacy.

 ### Have a single source of truth

 Ongoing documentation, shared resources, open access, and keeping everything a new developer needs to know in a single source of truth (such as your company handbook or project management tool) helps address the complexity and volume of your org’s codebases.